How do I copy the OS and files - laptop

 For those people who are up for the challenge, the following guidelines can provide an overview.

-Choose the Clone Disk option and select the USB-hard drive as the destination.
-See Document ID: 201991 for step-by-step instructions to copy / transfer all the data from the old boot drive to the new Seagate drive.
+- Choose the Clone Disk option and select the USB-hard drive as the destination.
+See Document ID: 007717 for more details.